Gas-liquid phase separation at zero temperature: mechanical interpretation and implications for gelation: Discussion

-{\it Discussion and summary.}--- We now discuss the implications of our results in the thermodynamic limit.
-In this limit, it is important to consider that the density of the QLMs obeys the power law $D_{\mr{QLM}}(\omega)\propto\omega^4$ down to zero frequency~\cite{Lerner2016Statistics,Mizuno2017Continuum,Shimada2018Anomalous,Wang2019Low-frequency,Richard2020Universality,Prasenjit2020Robustness}.
-Such a {\it gapless} power law indicates an abundance of arbitrarily soft modes, and a phenomenological argument suggests that systems with a gapless distribution are extremely susceptible to perturbations~\cite{Muller2015Marginal}.
-In fact, numerical studies suggest that infinitesimally small shear strains can cause plastic events due to the lowest-frequency QLMs in the thermodynamic limit~\cite{Karmakar2010Statistical,Lerner2018Protocol,Shang2020Elastic,Oyama2020Unified}.
-Therefore, we expect that the cavitation events occur at the same time as the change of the QLM energetics at $\rho=\rho_\ast$.
-To put it another way, $\rho_S$ and $\rho_\ast$ should coincide in the thermodynamic limit; hence, we can regard $\rho_\ast$ as the zero-temperature phase boundary of glasses and gels.
+In this section, we first confirm that the vibrational spectrum of the QLMs follows the quartic law $D_{\mr{QLM}}(\omega)\propto\omega^4$~\cite{BaityJesi2015Soft,Lerner2016Statistics,Mizuno2017Continuum,Shimada2018Anomalous,Wang2019Low,Richard2020Universality,Das2020Robustness} even in the vicinity of the Sastry transition.
+This power law is crucial for the discussion below.
+Figure~\ref{fig:dos} shows the lowest-frequency tail of the vibrational spectrum $D(\omega)$ at $\rho=0.93$.
+Table~\ref{tab:samples} shows the number of samples required to obtain the data in Fig.~\ref{fig:dos}.
+This figure shows that the lowest-frequency tail of the vibrational spectrum indeed obeys the quartic law.

-Through a normal mode analysis of the inherent structures, we show that the zero-temperature gas-liquid phase separation is triggered by the lowest-frequency QLM in the same manner as shear-induced plasticity and that the change in the spatial energy distribution of the QLMs serves as a clear distinction between the glass and gel phases.
-Owing to the resemblance between plastic events under shear and cavitation under decompression, it would be interesting to investigate the similarities in their statistical information, such as avalanche size distributions~\cite{Ozawa2018Random,Lerner2018Protocol,Saitoh2019Transition,Shang2020Elastic,Ruscher2020Residual,Oyama2020Unified}.
+We are now in a position to discuss implications of our results in Sec.~\ref{sec:energetics} in the thermodynamic limit.
+In this limit, it is important that the density of the QLMs obeys the power law $D_{\mr{QLM}}(\omega)\propto\omega^4$ down to zero frequency~\cite{Lerner2016Statistics,Mizuno2017Continuum,Shimada2018Anomalous,Wang2019Low,Richard2020Universality,Das2020Robustness} as observed in Fig.~\ref{fig:dos}.
+Such a \emph{gapless} power law indicates an abundance of arbitrarily soft modes, and a phenomenological argument suggests that systems with a gapless distribution are extremely susceptible to perturbations~\cite{Mueller2015Marginal}.
+This extreme susceptibility is termed as the \emph{marginal stability} and has been studied for decades, particularly in the field of replica theory~\cite{Charbonneau2014Fractal,Berthier2019Gardner,Parisi2020Theory}.
+The marginal stability is now considered as one of the fundamental properties of many disordered materials~\cite{Mueller2015Marginal}.
+In fact, numerical studies suggest that an infinitesimally small shear strain can cause a plastic event due to the lowest-frequency QLM in the thermodynamic limit~\cite{Karmakar2010Statistical,Lerner2018Protocol,Shang2020Elastic,Oyama2021Unified}.
+Therefore, we expect that the cavitation event occurs at the same time as $\Lambda^\parallel(r\to\infty)$ turns negative and parallel motions are globally destabilized at $\rho=\rho_\ast$ because in the thermodynamic limit this mode is susceptible to infinitesimal perturbations including decompression, which directly couples to such parallel motions and leads to instability in the density field.
+In other words, $\rho_S$ and $\rho_\ast$ should coincide in the thermodynamic limit; hence, we can regard $\rho_\ast$ as the zero-temperature phase separation point.